Phil Mickelson, no pressure for a week full of incentives

 .

-The American Golfer Phil Mickelson He acknowledged this Monday that he is facing a week full of incentives, both personal and professional, and all aimed at favoring his participation in the United States Open, which begins on Thursday.
+The American Golfer Phil Mickelson He acknowledged this Monday that he is facing a week full of incentives, both personal and professional, and all aimed at favoring his participation in the US Open, which begins on Thursday.

 Mickelson he’s confident of winning the PGA Championship last month, along with the added motivation to prepare for an elusive title in his hometown.